Can You Eat Corned Beef While Pregnant?

 How to Safely Eat Corned Beef while Pregnant

-To safeguard against the risk of Listeria, one must ensure that all deli meats, including corned beef, are heated to an internal temperature of 165°F before consumption.
-Moreover, one ought to abstain from eating any deli meats with either mold or an unusual smell, as these may be symptoms of spoilage.
+To further guard against Listeria, heat all deli meats, including corned beef, to an internal temperature of 165°F. Refrain from consuming deli meats with mold or an unusual smell, as these may indicate spoilage.
+Despite these precautions, there’s a minimal risk of contamination, so stay aware of Listeria infection symptoms and seek medical advice if any arise.

 Alternatives to Corned Beef When Pregnant